 The workplace is a great venue for fundraising.
 If you work in a large organization you have plenty of options.
 Get permission from your employer and spread the word to all the departments in your workplace.

 This is a fruitful place to fundraise.
-Ask your rabbi, synagogue President, and different clubs where you can most successfully fundraise within the synagogue.
-Many congregations have a “Rabbis Discretionary Fund.”
-Ask your Rabbi to sponsor you.
-Be sure to utilize your synagogue directory for names of people you can contact.
+Ask your rabbi, pastor, imam, temple President, and the different clubs where you can most successfully fundraise.
+Many congregations have a “Clergy Discretionary Fund.”
+Be sure to utilize your temple directory for names of people you can contact.

 Clubs, Committees, Alumni Groups and Associations